 As for sector-specific data localisation requirements, a categorisation as to whether (1) there is a data or information system localisation requirement (on-soil requirement) or (2) there is a power vested in the competent regulatory and supervisory authority to conduct on-site audits can be made.
 An on-soil requirement is considered to directly pose a barrier to the transfer of data outside of Turkey, whereas the latter solely obliges regulated entities to provide access to data upon being lawfully requested by the related authority.

 Data controllers are required to fulfil their obligation to inform data subjects about the processing operations that they will carry out over their personal data.
 However, the DP Law or secondary legislation does not force data controllers to use any specific methods when informing the data subjects.
 Aside from the written notices, data controllers may use videos, infographics or other creative methods for informing data controllers as long as they include the minimum information that must be given to the data subjects to fulfil their obligation to inform.

-While GDPR compliant privacy notices often cover most of the information to be given to data subjects required by DP Law, they are not automatically sufficient to meet its requirements and need to be amended to be presented to Turkish data subjects.
+While GDPR-compliant privacy notices often cover most of the information to be given to data subjects required by the DP Law, they are not automatically sufficient to meet its requirements and need to be amended to be presented to Turkish data subjects.

 ii Data processing inventory

 Data controllers who are obliged to register with the Registry under the Regulation on the Registry of Data Controllers are expected to create a 'data processing inventory' and a personal data retention and destruction policy that is compliant with the inventory.
 The data processing inventory is where data controllers explain and detail their data processing operations in accordance with their business processes.
 The inventory shall contain the following:

 - recipient groups to which data is transferred;

 - subject groups of the data;

 - maximum retention period required by the processing purpose;